chentingpc/LINE/README.md

 ```
-I have made some adjustments of the code in this fork.
+I have made some adjustments of the original code in this fork.
 Such as printing out log likelihood during training.

+I also refactorized the code with OOP (in line_oo).
 ```

 # LINE: Large-scale information network embedding